 Is Bitcoin Legal in Malaysia?

 In Malaysia, the Capital Markets and Services Act of 2007 regulates cryptocurrencies as securities.
-A number of Digital Asset Exchanges (DAX), including Luno, Sinegy, Tokenize, MX Global, Torum, and Hata, have received approval from the Securities Commission (SC).
+A number of Digital Asset Exchanges (DAX), including Luno, SINEGY, Tokenize, MX Global, Torum, and HATA, have received approval from the Securities Commission (SC).
 As these platforms are completely regulated and licensed, Malaysians can trade in a more secure and open environment.
 To make sure local laws are followed, only use platforms that are registered with the SC.

 How Popular is Bitcoin in Malaysia?